Speakers & Events

 In a normal year, the Banff Film Fest is a huge annual event, drawing over 1200 guests to Cordiner Hall to revel in the fun festive atmosphere that watching adventure films from all over the world creates!
 It inspires, entertains, and educates us.
 And it brings the Whitman community and the Walla Walla community together in a unique and special way!

-Because of Covid precautions this year, sadly, we will not be having an in-person Banff film screening in January.
-We will continue to explore the possibility of a smaller scale in-person showing later in the Spring 2021, but that is unknown at this point
+Because of Covid precautions being taken this year, sadly, we will not be having an in-person Banff film screening.

 Speak Out: A Conversation Series

-Beginning Friday (10/9/20) the Outdoor Program is launching a weekly series of conversations with the hopes of creating a welcoming platform to discuss a myriad of critical issues facing our communities.
-While conversations will be hosted by a student or group, any Whitman affiliated students, faculty, staff, or community members are encouraged to join in!
+In October, 2020 the Outdoor Program launched a weekly series of conversations with the hopes of creating a welcoming platform to discuss a myriad of critical issues facing our communities.
+Conversations were hosted by students and any Whitman affiliated students, faculty, staff, or community members were able to join in!

 Pei-Pei Cai and Wako Soma